awsdocs/amazon-dynamodb-developer-guide/doc_source/Expressions.UpdateExpressions.md

 ```

 **Example**
-In [Adding Elements to a Set](#Expressions.UpdateExpressions.ADD.Set), you create the `Colors` string set\.
+In [Adding Elements to a Set](#Expressions.UpdateExpressions.ADD.Set), you create the `Color` string set\.
 This example removes some of the elements from that set\.

 ```
 aws dynamodb update-item \